-Lewistown and Queenstown, during the late war, were the scenes of action between the hostile troops of England and America, and heroes sleep no more remembered; the gallant and generous Brock, and no less brave Pike, the American General, once contending, by sanguinary deeds and crimsoned glory, ambition's cause, and every foot of ground now lie lodged in peace, nor willow bound their graves, or weeping cypress to mark the bed of honor.
+Lewistown and Queenstown, during the late war, were the scenes of action between the hostile troops of England and America, and heroes sleep no more remembered; the gallant and generous Brock, and no less brave Pike, the American General, once contending, by sanguinary deeds and crimsoned glory, ambition's cause, and every foot of ground now lie lodged in peace, nor willow bound their graves, or weeping cypress to mark the hed of honor.

-The Falls of Niagara are at once sublime& terrific--one of nature's majestic phenomena; a minute description requires the philosopher's pen, or the poetic description of a Milton or a Thomson.
+The Falls of Niagara are at once sublime and terrificone of nature's majestic phenomena; a minute description requires the philosopher's pen, or the poetic description of a Milton or a Thomson.

-"The roar of waters from the headlong hight, Veimo, cleaves the way-worn precipice; The fall of waters, rapid as the light, The flashing mass foams, shaking the abyss, The hell of waters, where they howl and hiss, And boil in endless torture, while the sweat Of their great agony, wrung out from this Their Phlegethon curls round the rocks of jet, That gird the gulf around in pitiless horrors set."
+"The roar of waters!-from the headlong height Velino, cleaves the wave-worn precipice; The fall of waters!-rapid as the light The flashing mass foams, shaking the abyss; The hell of waters!-where they howl and hiss; And boil in endless torture; while the sweat Of their great agony, woung out from this Their Phlegethon curls round the rocks of jet That gird the gulf around in pitiless horrors set,"

 "And mounts in spray the skies, and thence again

 Returns in an unceasing shower, which round

 With its unempty'd cloud of gentle rain,

 Is an eternal April to the ground,

-Making in all one emerald, how profound
+Making in all one emerald:-how profound

-The gulf, and how the giant element,
+The gulf! and how the giant element

-From rock to rock, leaps with delirious bound,
+From rock to rock leaps with delirious bound,

-Crushing the cliffs, which downward worn and rent,
+Crushing the cliffs, which, downward worn and rent,

-With his fierce footsteps yield in chasms a fearful vent."
+With his fierce footsteps, yield in chasms a fearful vent"

-"To the broad column, which rolls and shows
+"To the broad column which rolls and shows

 More like the fountain of an infant sea,

 Torn from the womb of mountains by the throes

-Of a new world, than only thus to be.
+Of a new world, than only thus to be

 Parent of Rivers, which flow gushingly,

-With many windings thro' the vale---look back,
+With many windings through the vale:-Look back!

-Lo! where it comes with an eternity,
+Lo! where it comes like an eternity,

 As if to sweep down all things in its track,

-Charming the eye with dread---a matchless cataract."
+Charming the eye with dread,-A matchless cataract,"

-"Horribly beautiful, but on the verge,

-From side to side, beneath the glitt'ring morn,

-An Iris sits, amidst the infernal surge,

-Like hope upon a death-bed, and unworn
+"Horribly beautiful! but on the verge, From side to side, beneath the glittering morn, An Iris sits, amidst the infernal surge, Like hope upon a death-bed, and, unworn